DataspeedInc-release/oxford_gps_eth-release/README.md

-Etherent interface to OXTS GPS receivers using the NCOM packet structure
+Etherent interface to OxTS GPS receivers using the NCOM packet structure
 ===============================

 ![](RT3v2.jpg)